Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Fractional integral/derivative formulas of GGF-Fs

-Note that we have ${\rm AC}(\Omega)=W^{1,1}(\Omega)$ (cf. \cite[Sec.
+Note that ${\rm AC}(\Omega)=W^{1,1}(\Omega)$ (cf. \!\cite[Sec.\!
 7.2]{Leoni2009Book}).
-Let ${\rm BV}(\Omega)$ be the space of functions of bounded variation on $\Omega.$ It is known that every function of bounded variation has at most a countable number of discontinuities, which are either jump or removable discontinuities (see, e.g., \cite[Thm 2.8]{Wheeden2015Book}).
-Therefore, the functions in ${\rm BV}(\Omega)$ are differentiable almost everywhere.
-In summary, we have
+Let ${\rm BV}(\Omega)$ be the space of functions of bounded variation on $\Omega.$ It is known that {\em every function in ${\rm BV}(\Omega)$ has at most a countable number of discontinuities, which are either jump or removable discontinuities, so it is differentiable almost everywhere}.
+As such, there hold

 In what follows, we denote the ordinary derivatives by $D=d/dx$ and $D^k=d^k/dx^k $ with integer $k\ge 2$.
-Recall the definitions of the RL fractional integrals and derivatives (cf. \cite[P. 33, P. 44]{Samko1993Book}). \begin{defn} For any $u\in L^1(\Omega),$ the left-sided and right-sided RL fractional integrals of order $s \in {\mathbb R}^+$ are defined by
+Recall the definitions of the RL fractional integrals and derivatives (cf. \cite[P. 33, P. 44]{Samko1993Book}). \begin{defn} {\em For any $u\in L^1(\Omega),$ the left-sided and right-sided RL fractional integrals of order $s \in {\mathbb R}^+$ are defined by

 A function $u\in L^1(\Omega)$ is said to possess a left-sided {\rm(}resp. right-sided\,{\rm)} RL fractional derivative ${}_{a}^{R} D_{x}^s u$ {\rm (}resp. ${}_{x}^{R} D_{b}^s u${\rm)} of order $s \in (0,1),$ if ${}_{a} I_{x}^{1-s}\, u\in {\rm AC}(\Omega) $ {\rm(}resp. ${}_{x} I_{b}^{1-s}\, u\in {\rm AC}(\Omega)${\rm)}.
 Moreover, we have